 Apple Cider Vinegar Comes to the Rescue

-I took the dogs in the basement by the sump pump because it was too cold to wash them outside and Malachi just doesn't fit in the bathtub.
-I attached then to their leashes by the sump pump and hooked my indoor hose up to my laundry sink.
-I took my jug of apple cider vinegar in the basement with a few doggy towels and I was just getting the towel soaked with vinegar and scrubbing away with them.
+I took the dogs to the basement by the sump pump because it was too cold to wash them outside and Malachi just doesn't fit in the bathtub.
+I attached them to their leashes by the sump pump and hooked my indoor hose up to my laundry sink.
+I took my jug of apple cider vinegar to the basement with a few doggy towels and I was just getting the towel soaked with vinegar and scrubbing away with them.
 There are some sites online that recommend mixing apple cider vinegar with peroxide and baking soda but I didn't.
 I just used it straight.
-So, the smell is coming clean and I' excited—but what about the remaining oily residue?
-The doggy shampoo didn't really seem to be working, so I grabbed my Dawn dish soap—they use it to clean wild life of careless oil spills, so surely I can use it on my dogs.
+So, the smell is coming out, and I'm excited—but what about the remaining oily residue?
+The doggy shampoo didn't really seem to be working, so I grabbed my Dawn dish soap—they use it to clean wildlife of careless oil spills, so surely I can use it on my dogs.
 I squirted a little on, scrub scrub scrubbed, and sprayed them off with the hose.

 I cannot even say how relieved I was that it worked.
 My dogs smelled fabulous!
 Of course, when I was going from room to room looking for the fire earlier this morning, Shiloh jumped on my bed and my blanket-covered couch, so I threw my blankets in the washing machine with a bit of apple cider vinegar.
 It killed the smell on those too.

 When it's skunk season, I advise anyone with a dog to keep apple cider vinegar on hand in case your dog gets sprayed with a skunk!

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.